Half Marathon Distance: Why you’ll regret not signing up to one this summer

 Sense of achievement

-13.1 miles might seem like a lot, but runners really enjoy the half marathon distance.
+13.1 miles might seem like a lot, but it’s far and away to most popular distance on our platform.
 It’s a tough challenge that brings plenty of rewards, but the training isn’t as demanding or time-consuming as a full marathon, while the end product is more rewarding than a 5km or 10km race.
 In fact, most healthy people can get there in 3-4 months, and regular runners can get there even quicker.
 Whether you have a full time job, a busy social life or other hobbies, it’s an attainable goal – and we like those.
 Plus, you reduce the risk of injuries from overuse.
 If you’re not sure where to start, check out our half marathon training plan here.

 Boosting your fitness